liquidctl/liquidctl/docs/aquacomputer-octo-guide.md

 ## Monitoring

-The Octo exposes four temperature senso and eight groups of fan sensors for optionally connected fans.
+The Octo exposes four temperature sensors and eight groups of fan sensors for optionally connected fans.
 It also supports sixteen virtual temperature sensors, which are user assigned.
 Currently, they can only be read from the device.
 These groups provide RPM speed, voltage, current and power readings: